GenesisFR/HowToBecomeGoodAtShooters/README.md

 - for stationary targets, put your crosshair on them, at head level (or where it's going to be), before peeking
 - for moving targets, put your crosshair on their trajectory and take the shot when they come across it
 - for Nemesis, don't use the cover system but charge from behind cover, jiggle peek to acquire your target, peek again to release the trigger then hide
+- you can do a quick peek then hide to bait an enemy into peeking
 - you can stand in the open to force a target behind cover to peek you (preferably exposing yourself only from that target), just release the trigger at head level when they peek
 - peek, take the shot and immediately take cover to minimize incoming damage (by strafing or pop shooting)
-- can one shot dogs with the headhunter buff by shooting their legs
+- can one shot dogs with the Headhunter buff by shooting their legs
-- avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets above 50m)
+- avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets beyond 50m)
 - Tip of the Spear is the best gear set for it

 ### Playing tank